dotnet/docs/docs/csharp/language-reference/xmldoc/examples.md

 ## Generic types

-Generic types and methods will use the `<TypeParam>` tag to describe type paramaeters.
+Generic types and methods will use the `<TypeParam>` tag to describe type parameters.
 Also, the value for the `cref` attribute requires new syntax to reference a generic method or class:

 :::code language="csharp" source="./snippets/xmldoc/DocComments.cs" ID="GenericExample":::